PPerezdeMadrid/OOP/CS5001-p2/TestDesign.md

 18. Allows re-registering a product after it has been unregistered.
 19. Maintains consistent totals after mixed add and buy operations.
 20. Handles multiple lanes independently without interference.
+21. Stops adding items when reaching the maximum stock limit.
+AÑADIR AL WORD PASS
+22. Throws IllegalStateException when trying to add items beyond the stock limit.AÑADIR AL WORD PASS
+23. Works correctly with a custom stock limit (e.g. limit of 5 items).
+AÑADIR AL WORD FAILED

 ## Factory.java
 The factory class follows the Singleton pattern, ensuring that only one instance of `Factory` exists.